-Just imagine a sea of upright, succulent blue leaves that look like chalk sticks.
+Just imagine a sea of upright, low-growing succulents with blue leaves that look like chalk sticks.
 They actually do!
 And they are covered in a white patina that adds some “icing” adding to the chalk effect,

-This is a plant that can create a lunar or under sea landscape, and it also blooms with creamy white flowers in summer.
+Senecio serpens is a great flowering succulent ground cover plant that can create a lunar or under sea landscape, and it also blooms with creamy white flowers in summer.

 It is excellent for artistic gardens, including modern and urban gardens.
 Your visitors will be wowed by the ice blue color of this plant and its original look of this amazing carpeting succulent.